 - The rate of dividend declared shall not exceed the average of the rates at which dividend was declared by the company in the immediately preceding three years.
 However, this condition shall not apply if the company has not declared any dividend in each of the three preceding financial year. - The total amount to be drawn from free reserves shall not exceed 10% of its paid-up share capital and free reserves as per the latest audited financial statement. - The amount so drawn shall first be utilised to set off the losses incurred in the current financial year and only thereafter, dividend at 20% shall be declared. - After such withdrawal from free reserves, the residual reserves shall not fall below 15% of its paid- up share capital as per the latest audited financial statement.

-The company is advised to get the desired dividend recommended by the Board of Directors and propose the same for the approval of the members at the ensuing Annual General Meeting as the authority to declare dividend lies with the members of the company.
+The company is advised to get the desired dividend recommended by the Board of Directors. - The company is advised to get the desired dividend recommended by the Board of Directors and propose the same for the approval of the members at the ensuing Annual General Meeting as the authority to declare dividend lies with the members of the company.